yungyuc/nsdhw_19au/term_proposal/t0037799/proposal.md

 The prototype of the engine should be able to build a simple AlexNet model, so I would at least implement the basic operators need by AlexNet.

+I'll provide a mnist dataloader for demo, too.

-Furthermore, the dataloader and more operators(e.g. LSTM) could be support if I have free time.
+Furthermore, more operators(e.g. LSTM) and graph optimization could be support if I have free time.

 ## Evaluation
 I'll benchmark my inference engine through the below form.